Dovetail Joint Guide

 Why Dovetails Are Worth Learning

-Beyond strength, dovetails signal craftsmanship.
-They’re visible proof that someone took time to cut precise, fitted joinery.
-Whether hand-cut or machined, well-executed dovetails transform ordinary casework into heirloom pieces.
+Beyond raw strength, dovetails signal effort.
+They’re visible proof that someone invested time in cutting precise, fitted joinery rather than slapping boards together with nails and hoping for the best.
+Whether hand-cut or machined, well-executed dovetails transform ordinary casework into heirloom furniture.

 Anatomy of a Dovetail Joint